fossabot/.github-11/profile/README.md

 [![Project Structure](https://github.com/openebs/website/blob/main/website/public/images/png/openebs_github_project-structure_april2024.png)](https://github.com/openebs/community/)

 ## Deployable Data-Engines
 OpenEBS is a **K8s Software Defined Storage platform** that aspires to constantly be aligned with the overall evolution, concepts, technologies and principles of Kubernetes.
 As a storage platform, we also have to keep pace with changing state of the Storage Industry.
 This is a complex ```Matrix product problem``` to solve.
-How we do that is to develop a number of differnt **```Storage Engines```** that solve differnt use-cases in optomized & efficent ways. - Rather than build 1 large bloated, inefficent monolithic application stack. <BR>
+How we do that is to develop a number of different **```Storage Engines```** that solve different use-cases in optimized & efficient ways - rather than build 1 large bloated, inefficient monolithic application stack. <BR>
 <br>

 **Our project currently has 2 main Editions**:<BR>